Which of the following best describes the primary difference betw... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the primary difference between xylem and phloem in plants?
+Which of the following best describes the primary difference between an enzyme and a hormone?

 A